 3) Material Efficiency

-Small homes invite experimentation with low-impact and reclaimed materials.
-Lightweight timber, cross-laminated wood panels, and recycled steel make construction faster, cleaner, and more affordable.
+Small homes offer opportunities to try innovative uses of low-impact materials and reclaimed materials.
+Lightweight timber, cross-laminated timber, and reclaimed steel make building fast, clean, and economical.

 The Minimod Cabin (Brazil)